ahmedaq/SARS2TcellEpitopes/README.md

 ## Troubleshooting
-For any questions or comments, please email at eeaaquadeer@ust.hk or sfahmed@connect.ust.hk.
+For any questions or comments, please email at eeaaquadeer(at)ust.hk or sfahmed(at)connect.ust.hk.

 ## Citation